ARMmbed/BLEIntros/AdvSamples/GATTEvo.md

 	}
 ```

 Next, we need to create the write callback function so it can be called when the BLE board is written to.
-This callback makes sure the write operation trigger the callback (``params ->charHandle``) is a write operation to the write characteristic (``writeChar.getValueHandle()``).
+This callback makes sure the write operation triggering the callback (``params ->charHandle``) is a write operation to the correct write characteristic (``writeChar.getValueHandle()``).
 This isn't necessary when you have only one write characteristic, but is absolutely necessary when you have multiple ones on a device.
 The remainder of the code will print out the data written to the write characteristic:

 ```c